xiix0/scam/README.md

-You will outgrow your usefulness.
+If you stand on your head, you will get footprints in your hair.